Close Menu

 What is a teen Bank account in the UK?

-various banks and building societies throughout the UK let children open bank accounts from 11.
-These children’s accounts include financial literacy and education tools that develop a smart money management habit.
+Various banks and building societies throughout the UK let children open bank accounts from 11.
+These children’s accounts include financial literacy and education tools that develop smart money management habits.

-These accounts are almost similar just like an adult.
+These accounts are almost similar, just like an adult.
 The main difference is that children’s accounts don’t offer overdrafts.
-So, there is no chance that your children can spend more money than the account has and end with fees.
+So, there is no chance that your children can spend more money than the account has and incur fees.

 There are also choices between a cash card and an ATM card.
-A cash card will allow your child to withdraw money using the ATMs whereas your children can use the ATM card for shopping, and at ATMs.
+A cash card will allow your child to withdraw money using the ATMs, whereas your child can use the ATM card for shopping and at ATMs.

-Various banks provide you the control over which card you are choosing for your children.
-You need to give a company to open a bank account otherwise you can do it on behalf of your children.
+Various banks provide you with control over which card you choose for your children.
+You need to give a company permission to open a bank account; otherwise, you can do it on behalf of your children.

 How to choose the Best bank account for Teens?